 And this feature is why you may find yourself with a disabled application that you know wasn’t done by yourself.
 Samsung has this feature enabled by default which seems a bit too much.
 I could see this being enabled in a battery saver style mode but to have it on by default is going to cause confusion.

 I’m assuming that Samsung believes the user will not even miss the application if they haven’t used it in 30 days.
 And that very well may be the case for the average user.
-However, there are a lot of apps that us enthusiasts use in the Play Store that are a “set and forget” style of service.
+However, there are a lot of apps that we enthusiasts use in the Play Store that are a “set and forget” style of service.

 Think about automation apps such as Tasker and MacroDroid being disabled out of the blue because you already set up your automated tasks.

-I will admit that I’m not 100% versed on how strict Samsung is with this feature by the description seems to say everything I need to know.
+I will admit that I’m not 100% versed in how strict Samsung is with this feature by the description seems to say everything I need to know.
 I even recommend beginners keep this feature on by default and merely know that the feature is available.
 That way, if an application or game does disappear from the Home Screen or App Drawer then you know what caused it and how to get it back.

 Where Did my Application Go on my Galaxy S10?